Zbąszynek railway station

 Zbąszynek railway station is a railway station serving the town of Zbąszynek, in the Lubusz Voivodeship, Poland.
 The station opened in 1925 and is located on the Warsaw–Kunowice railway, Zbąszynek–Guben railway and Zbąszynek-Gorzów Wielkopolski railway.
-The train services are operated by PKP, Przewozy Regionalne and Koleje Wielkopolskie.
+The train services are operated by PKP, Polregio and Greater Poland Railways.

 The station was opened as a border station between Germany and Poland, with Zbąszyń railway station becoming the Polish border station.
 Between 1922 and 1930 the station was known as Neubentschen and from 1931 until 1945 the station was known as Neu Bentschen.

 Train services

 The station is served by the following service(s):